Redlined Documents 101 is the page that gets you on your way in redlining contracts. You’ll find answers to redlining

-In the meantime, did you know that I have bundled my tips and tricks into a book?
-You can order Redlining Contracts and other Documents as a paperback or ebook.
-It’s not a big book, hence it’ll set you back for only a couple of bucks—it won’t get me on a cruise into the Carribean.
-But it does contain a bunch of practice-proven do’s and don’ts I wish I had known when I started out 27 years ago.
+In the meantime, did you know that I have bundled my tips and tricks into a nifty booklet?
+You can order Redlining Contracts and other Documents as a paperback booklet or ebook.
+It’s not a big book (that's why it’ll set you back for only a couple of bucks—it won’t get me on a cruise into the Caribbean) but, it does contain a bunch of practice-proven do’s and don’ts I wish I had known when I started managing contracts 27 years ago.
 Just think of it this way: if there’d be one tip only for you to use, you’ve made your couple of bucks back… and most likely saved your company a boatload of money, and gained yourself a lot of appreciation.

 By far, Microsoft Word gives you the best features.
 You can track changes, accept, or reject proposed changes, compare document versions, and combine versions of multiple authors into a new document version.

 Redlining Excel documents has always been a drag, requiring you to use some pretty daunting work arounds.
 Good news: The people from Microsoft have ramped-up the redlining possibilities in the new Excel version with a ‘spreadsheet compare’ feature!

 There’s also good news on redlining PDF files.
 Adobe Acrobat XI and DC now offer you the possibility to compare and easily review the differences between two PDF files.

-The redlining possibilities of Apple’s Pages is limited, and as far as I know, Numbers doesn’t offer track nor comparison features.
+The redlining possibilities of Apple’s Pages are limited, and as far as I know, Numbers doesn’t offer track nor comparison features.

-In my book, I tell you step-by-step how to go about it in Word and Excel, and I give you some vital pointers to stuff you need to watch out for when you think about using “free” online tools.
+In my booklet, I tell you step-by-step how to go about it in Word and Excel, and I give you some vital pointers to stuff you need to watch out for when you think about using “free” online tools.